robbebluecp/tf2-yolov4/README.md

 # INTRODUCTION
 This edition of yolov4 frame has been smoothly transferred from tf1+ and keras version.
-With tf2+ used extensively, more and more functions has been optimized better.
-And,  keras has been embedded into tensorflow at the same time and not supported by official except fixing bugs.
-Also for more readable, I've made a lot of changes while transferring, such as layer aggregation, image augment and some other changes from tf1 to tf2.
+With tf2+ used extensively, many older functions have been optimized even won't be used any more.
+Keras has been embedded into tensorflow and won't be supported by official, except fixing bugs.
+For more readable, I've made a lot of changes while transferring, such as layer aggregation, image augment and some other changes from tf1 to tf2.

 【Now, IT ONLY SUPPORTS TF2+】